 The Sport Button is a wonderful solution that allows MINI drivers to live a double life.
 During daily commutes steering and throttle reactions are relaxed, making time behind the wheel less fatiguing.
 Push the Sport Button and the MINI transforms into a fun and focused driving machine.

-The MINI Cooper and Cooper S can be outfitted with a long list of options.
+The MINI Cooper and Cooper S can be outfitted with numerous options.
 Although most are available as stand-alone additions, MINI combines many of its popular options into packages.
 The Premium Package includes steering wheel-mounted controls, sunroof and automatic air conditioning.
 The Convenience Package includes universal garage remote, rain sensing wipers, automatic headlamps and center arm rest.
 Also available are Sport, Cold Weather and high-end Audio Packages.
 In addition to the options available from the factory, MINI offers a wide range of dealer-installed accessories for customers to further customize their cars.

 1.6-liter in-line 4

 118 horsepower @ 6000 rpm

 EPA city/highway fuel economy: 28/37 (manual), 26/34 (automatic)